sidekiq/sidekiq/README.md

 Requirements
 -----------------

-I test with the latest CRuby (2.2, 2.1 and 2.0) and JRuby versions (9k).
-Other versions/VMs
-are untested but might work fine.
-CRuby 1.9 is not supported.
+Sidekiq supports CRuby 2.0+ and JRuby 9k.

-All Rails releases from 3.2 are officially supported.
+All Rails releases >= 3.2 are officially supported.

 Redis 2.8 or greater is required.
 3.0.3+ is recommended for large installations with thousands of worker threads.